New to Electric Shavers?

 By far the UK’s market leading shaver manufacturers are Braun and Philips.
 Both of these brands are highly reputable and well know for producing many exceptionally high quality products.
 Braun’s best selling flagship men’s shavers are the Series 7 and with Philips it’s their Sensotouch line.
 Panasonic and Remington are also very popular manufacturers with their line of shavers receiving lot’s of positive reviews from customers.

-Going back to looking at whether to person receiving the new shaver currently uses electric.
+Going back to looking at whether the person receiving the new shaver currently uses electric.
 Another important consideration to make is the type.
 Does the person currently use a Foil or rotary shaver?
 This is quite important as most likely the person with prefer to stick with this kind.
 If it’s for a first time user then it doesn’t really matter what kind you buy as long as you choose a shaver with high ratings and good customer feedback reviews.

 Rotary: When it comes to rotary electric shavers, Philips is king!
 They were the first brand to produce this type of shaver and their range is predominantly made up of this kind.
 Rotary usually features 3 circular shaving elements on the shaver head.
 Each element is made of a foil guard with specially designed slots and holes cut out for capturing hairs.
 Beneath the foil guard is a spinning blade for cutting the hairs.